Segmentation: How do I explore a Segmentation change over time using Fixed Time Points?

 Where it can be useful to track segments that can potentially change very quickly - for example, post campaign interactions on a website or in store - you can also report on less than a day intervals using DateTime variables.
 For a worked example of this see Sub-day Fixed Time Segmentation.

-Each segmentation selection must include a date element that gives the potential for the result to change as time progresses.
-For example, the following date rule identifies dates between a year ago up to yesterday and will, therefore, result in a different set of dates every day that it is run.
+With this function, each selection used must include a date element that will give the potential for the result to change as time progresses.
+For example, the following date rule will identify dates between a year ago up to yesterday.
+Therefore this will result in a different set of dates every day that it is run.

-In the example below, there are 4 selections identifying High Frequency High Value (HFHV) customers, High Frequency Low Value (HFLV) customers, etc.
+In the example below we have 4 selections identifying High Frequency High Value (HFHV) customers, Low Frequency High Value (LFHV) customers etc.

 You can recreate these selections as follows: